tinytronix/SX126x/Readme.md

 The first place to start may be the examples folder.
 There is a simple rx tx example which sends data (TX) and echos them back (rx).

-## Hardware
+## Hardware compatibility
 The examle works with the attached schematic.

-## Compatible
 This library was tested with LoRa module DRF1268T (http://www.dorji.com), as well usable for DRF1262T.
 Please see the attached schematic for wiring.